kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 **Configure the kubernetes services on the master.**

 * Edit /etc/kubernetes/apiserver to appear as such.
-The portal_net IP addresses must be an unused block of addresses, not used anywhere else.
+The service_cluster_ip_range IP addresses must be an unused block of addresses, not used anywhere else.
 They do not need to be routed or assigned to anything.

 ```
 # The address on the local server to listen to.